eEcoLiDAR/laserchicken/File_Formats_README.md

 ## PLY:
 Format for storing graphical objects that are described as a collection of polygons.
-PLY is composed of an header followed by a list of vertices and  a list of polygons.
-The header specifies how many vertices and polygons are in the file, and also states what properties are associated with each vertex, such as (x,y,z) coordinates, normals and color.
+PLY is composed of an header (in ASCII format) followed by a list of vertices and a list of polygons.
+The header specifies the elements of a mesh and their types and states what properties are associated with each vertex, such as (x,y,z) coordinates, normals and color.
 The polygon faces are simply lists of indices into the vertex list, and each face begins with a count of the number of elements in each list.
+The header is followed by the list of elements.

 Please refer to [paulbourke- PLY file format](http://paulbourke.net/dataformats/ply/) for reference and more information.

-**HEADER**: A sample header must follow this specification:
+**HEADER**
 ```
 ply
 format ascii 1.0